Annual Water Conservation Calendar

 The Clackamas River Water Providers are committed to protecting and conserving the water in the Clackamas River not just for our communities who drink the water, but for fish and the environment.
 As our communities grow, saving water is one of the most effective ways to make the best use of our existing water resources and help protect the environment.

-The 2019 Calendars are still available at Clackamas River Water Provider members City Halls, Libraries, and offices, or by contacting the Public Outreach & Education Coordinator.
+The 2020 Calendars are available at Clackamas River Water Provider members City Halls, Libraries, and offices, or by contacting the Public Outreach & Education Coordinator.
 The drawings featured in the calendar, as well as the tips found in the calendar, will help you identify simple and easy things you can do to reduce your water use at home and help us protect our watershed.

 A special thanks to area teachers who worked with us each school year to bring water education into the classrooms.
 We look forward to years of community partnerships such as this.